-Data Source Comments: January 2017 Housing Inventory Chart
+Data Source Comments: January 2023 Housing Inventory Chart

-Describe mainstream services, such as health, mental health, and employment services to the extent those services are used to complement services targeted to homeless persons
+Describe mainstream services, such as health, mental health, and employment services to the extent those services are use to complement services targeted to homeless persons

 South Dakota offers a wide range of mainstream support and resources to meet basic needs, such as Medicaid, TANF, SNAP, WIC, Health and mental health programs (Community Health Center and Medicare); SSI, SSDI, housing subsidy program, veteran and employment assistance.
 Homeless individuals and families must qualify based on income, disability and family composition for the particular programs.
-Access to targeted and mainstream programs, as well as housing, is essential for moving homeless individuals and families out of homelessness.
-The 211 statewide program is a good resource for individuals and agencies serving those in need by providing a directory of services and contacts for communities across the state.
+Access to targeted and mainstream programs, in addition to housing programs, is essential for moving households out of homelessness.
+The 211 statewide program is a widely utilized resource for individuals and agencies serving those in need by providing a directory of services and contacts for communities across the state.